helixiora/siraj/README.md

                         Run mode
   --file FILE, -f FILE  Path to the file to use --output OUTPUT, -o OUTPUT
-                        Path to output HTML file, if not specifed defaults to local_dir/ops_genie_analysis_TIMESTAMP.html --api_key API_KEY, -a API_KEY
+                        Path to output HTML file.
+This file will be OVERWRITTEN.
+If not specifed defaults to local_dir/ops_genie_analysis_TIMESTAMP.html
+  --api_key API_KEY, -a API_KEY
                         Key to use
   --days_back DAYS_BACK, -d DAYS_BACK